faeton/mullvad-server-ping/README.md

 ## TODO List

+- [ ] Cache API request.
+For a month?
+In a file?
 - [x] Add filters to the `ping_hosts.py` script:
   - [x] Filter by country code or name
   - [x] Filter by active status